 - Each client must be able to resolve the address of the Cell Manager and the clients with Media Agents. - The Cell Manager must be able to resolve the names of all clients in the cell. - The MoM Server, if used, must additionally be able to resolve the names of all Cell Managers in the MoM environment.

 Checking the TCP/IP setup

-Once you have the TCP/IP protocol installed, you can use the ping and ipconfig utilities to verify the TCP/IP configuration.
-For detailed steps, see the online Help index: "checking, TCP/IP setup".
+Once you have the TCP/IP protocol installed, you can use the ping and ipconfig (Windows) or ifconfig (UNIX) utilities to verify the TCP/IP configuration.